 Utilizing these 4 ways to help learners beat the 9-minute itch and stay focused in class can help to build a firm foundation for a class full of engaged learners.

 Looking for more strategies on how to keep student engagement high in your online course?
-Watch the recordings from our Empowered Educator Virtual Event.
+Watch the recording from our Empowered Educator webinar.